Raviranjan010/Web_Development_Notes/01_HTML/05_Links_and_Images.md

-# 1.5 Links and Images
+# 1.5 Links and Images!

 ## 1. What is it?
 - **Links (Anchors)** allow users to navigate from one page to another or to a specific part of the same page.